 According to Tom Friend's ESPN.com article "Unlikely BFFs," Alex Rodriguez has been getting hitting advice from Pete Rose for two-plus years.
 While I was a bit surprised (and entertained) to learn of A-Rod's choice for a hitting mentor, I must admit that Rose made a great point in the article when he said, "Well, if I wanted to talk to somebody about hitting, I'd talk to me, too."

 Big Papi has found a new nation to call home.
 David Ortiz, the pride of Red Sox Nation, became a U.S. citizen Wednesday with 220 other immigrants from 57 countries at a ceremony at the John F. Kennedy Presidential Library.
+The 32-year-old slugger from the Dominican Republic posed for photographs and shook the hands of many other new citizens and their families before the ceremony.

 "It's a great country.
 I'm proud to be here," said Ortiz, who wore a pinstriped suit and his signature dark sunglasses.
 He said he was eager "to be part of the American family."